LiBuchauer/spatial_MP_discordances/README.md

 # Computational Methods for the manuscript "Spatial discordances between mRNAs and proteins in the intestinal epithelium"

-The repository contains code associated with the parameter estimation process in the manuscript "Spatial discordances between mRNAs and proteins in the intestinal epithelium" by Yotam Harnik, Lisa Buchauer, Shani Ben-Moshe, Yishai Levine, Alon Savidor, Raya Eilam, Andreas E. Moor and Shalev Itzkovitz.
+The repository contains code associated with the parameter estimation process in the manuscript "Spatial discordances between mRNAs and proteins in the intestinal epithelium" by Yotam Harnik, Lisa Buchauer, Shani Ben-Moshe, Yishai Levin, Alon Savidor, Raya Eilam, Andreas E. Moor and Shalev Itzkovitz.

 ## Structure of the repository